Equal Rights Amendment clears Senate panel; Future of the proposal is unclear

-On a party-line vote, a Louisiana Senate committee Wednesday morning endorsed the Equal Rights Amendment 4-3.
+On a 4-3 party-line vote, a Louisiana Senate committee Wednesday endorsed the Equal Rights Amendment.

 The proposal, Senate Concurrent Resolution 2, next faces action on the Senate floor.